 Mac, Linux and UNIX Management

 Multiple operating system environments are taking their place in organizations of all sizes at an unprecedented rate.
-According to Forrester1, globally one in five information workers use an Apple product for work and according to Gartner2, Mac OSX has increased market share by 150% in the last 5 years and is projected to continue to increase to 5.2% of all PC shipments by 2015.
-The reality that systems managers will be charged with effectively maintaining multiple OS environments—whether it be Windows, Mac or Linux*—is here today.
+According to Forrester1, globally one in five information workers use an Apple product for work and according to Gartner2, Mac OS X has increased market share by 150 percent in the last five years and is projected to continue to increase to 5.2 percent of all PC shipments by 2015.
+The reality that systems managers will be charged with effectively maintaining multiple OS environments—whether it be Windows, Mac or Linux—is here today.

-The Dell KACE Family of Systems Management Appliances are designed to help save you time and save your company money by providing end-to-end, Windows, Mac, Linux and virtual machine systems management capabilities via comprehensive, easy-to-use and affordable appliances.
-Both KACE Appliances, the K1000 Management Appliance and the K2000 Deployment Appliance are available as on premise physical or virtual appliances.
-The on premise appliances support plug and play deployment onto your LAN and are simple to upgrade and maintain.
+The Dell KACE Management Appliances are designed to help save you time and save your company money by providing end-to-end, Windows, Mac, Linux and virtual machine systems management capabilities via comprehensive, easy-to-use and affordable appliances.
+Both KACE appliances ̶ the K1000 Systems Management Appliance and the K2000 Systems Deployment Appliance (K2000) – are available as on-premise physical or virtual appliances.
+The on-premise appliances support plug and play deployment onto your LAN and are simple to upgrade and maintain.
 Virtually no upfront programming is required to enable the appliances.
-In addition, the K1000 offers a hosted, cloud option, via K1000 as a Service*, providing users with a variety of cost effective deployment options.
+In addition, the K1000 offers a hosted, cloud option, via K1000 as a Service*, providing users with a variety of cost-effective deployment options.

-The K2000 Deployment Appliance comes equipped to image Windows and Mac systems out of the box with a number of key benefits:
+The K2000 comes equipped to image Windows and Mac systems out of the box with a number of key benefits:

-- Helps save time by reducing redundant transfers in the capture, storage and deployment of images through the K2000 innovative file-based image format.
+- Save time by reducing redundant transfers in the capture, storage and deployment of images through the K2000 innovative file-based image format.

 - More seamlessly manage and deploy images on Windows and Mac platforms from a single centralized administrative console.

 - Automate pre- and post-operating system deployment tasks with a powerful task engine.